rachael-gatwiri/bank/README.md

 ![hudumabank](https://image.shutterstock.com/image-photo/bank-building-260nw-574713295.jpg)

 Welcome to our design website.
 Look around and feel free to contact us.
-We are happy to help ., {26 JULY, 2021}
+We are happy to help.

 #### By **Rachael Gatwiri**